lsim/formicario/Gospel/english/Rules.md

 Subsequent number intervals in parentheses indicate the interval within which the size falls unless otherwise specified.
 Important concepts are written in **bold** the first time they are mentioned.

-A **game** of AntWar consists of a number of **battles**.
+A **game** of Formicario consists of a number of **battles**.
 For each battle, random values are chosen for the variable sizes within user-specified intervals.

 Each ant program defines a **race** of ants.
 In each battle, a number of **teams** of ants fight against each other.
 Each team is of a specific race, but there can be multiple teams of the same race in a battle.
 These will then be opponents on equal footing with others.
 The race only indicates the control algorithm used.